wesauis/research/graphql/catstronaut/LIFT-OFF-PART2.md

 ## Resolvers

-a resolver transforms data into the shape the query requires
+A resolver transforms data into the shape the query requires

-it is a funcion that is responsable to populate the data for a single field in our schema
+It is a funcion that is responsable to populate the data for a single field in our schema

-the resolver must have the same name as the field that it is populating data for, like in our schema we have `tracksForHome: [Track!]!`, our resolver must have the name `tracksForHome` and return a list, empty or with non null tracks inside
+The resolver must have the same name as the field that it is populating data for, like in our schema we have `tracksForHome: [Track!]!`, our resolver must have the name `tracksForHome` and return a list, empty or with non null tracks inside

-a resolver can have up to 4 optional parameters:
+A resolver can have up to 4 optional parameters:

 - **parent**: